jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         the material is damaged, broken or fractured, when marginal filtration and/or recurrence caries is observed or when a radiographic study shows a coronal radiolucent area that suggests a failure of cohesive type.</p>\n"
-    - question: What is bruxism?
+    - question: What is Bruxism?
       answer: "<p>Bruxism is the involuntary habit of clenching or grinding the teeth without functional purposes.
 It affects between 10% and 20% of the population, being able to generate headache, pain of the masticatory muscles, neck and